wso2/docs-ob-toolkit-uk/en/docs/learn/integration-with-bank.md

 In WSO2 Open Banking, integration of payments flow with the core banking system is used during funds confirmation requests.

-In the Open Banking payments flow, the WSO2 Open Banking solution manages the consent initiation and authorisation.
+In the Open Banking payments flow, the WSO2 Open Banking toolkit manages the consent initiation and authorisation.
 When the TPP makes a funds confirmation request for domestic payments, international payments, and international-scheduled payments; it is validated.
 Upon successful validation, the request is directed to the core banking system.
-The funds-confirmation-related information is directed to the core banking system in the form of a header, **Account-Request-Information**.
+The funds-confirmation-related information is directed to the core banking system in the form of a header known as **Account-Request-Information**.

 This header is a signed JWT, which needs to be decoded by the core banking system.
 A sample decoded JSON is given below: